DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Theoretical Insights

 \subsection{On Effective Detection}

 When selecting a non-stationarity detector, accuracy and efficiency are essential for ensuring optimal regret growth.
 Any detector aiming to identify distribution shifts inherently requires a certain number of samples, both before and after the change.
-Ideally, this sample complexity should scale appropriately to avoid negatively impacting the total regret.
-To this end, GLR tests have been shown to achieve a pre- and post-change sample complexity of the order $\log T$ \cite{huang2025sequentialchangedetectionlearning}.
-Since logarithmic terms are disregarded in dynamic regret analyses, it suggests that integrating this detection mechanism can achieve optimal regret growth.
+This sample complexity should scale appropriately to avoid negatively impacting the total regret.
+To this end, the GLR and GSR tests have been shown to achieve a pre- and post-change sample complexity of the order $\log T$ \citep{huang2025sequentialchangedetectionlearning}.
+Since logarithmic terms are disregarded in regret analyses, this suggests that integrating such mechanisms could achieve optimal regret growth.